Markl1n1/trade-engine-pro/README.md

-# 🚀 Advanced Crypto Trading Platform
+# 🚀 Trade Engine PRO

 **A sophisticated trading platform for crypto futures with advanced strategy management, risk control, and performance monitoring.**